smartlook/smartlook.github.io/_docs/sdk/ios.md

 This method should be called as soon as the app starts in its `AppDelegate` `didFinishLaunchingWithOptions` method.

-Then, Smartlook is ready to start recording later with `startRecording` method.
+Then, Smartlook is ready to start recording later with `resumeRecording` method.

 ### Recording pausing and resuming

-Regardless how is Smartlook initialised, it is always possible to pause/resume the recording, and also check if the recording is active.
+Regardless how is Smartlook initialised, it is always possible to pause/resume the recording, and check if the recording is active.

 ```swift
 Smartlook.resumeRecording() // start or resume paused recording